githubtraining/saml-implementation-prep/README.md

 # SAML Implementation Prep

 Resources for preparing to, and implementing SAML with GitHub Enterprise.
+These resources are shared as a part of consultation with GitHub Professional Services.
+To learn more about offering, please contact services@github.com.

 ## Communication templates